 When looking for effective long term solutions to problems, it’s essential to understand the actual root causes as to why something is happening.
 Five Whys analysis is a process to identify these root cause.
-It works by getting people to repeatedly ask the question why, drilling down into each subsequent answer until they have reached the root cause.
+It works by getting people to repeatedly ask the question why.
+Each why drills down into each previous answer until they have reached the root cause.

 Many examples of the five whys in action are available on the internet.
 For our example, we’ve chosen to focus on the Jefferson Memorial, in Washington DC.
 The story, which may be apocryphal, goes that the memorial was eroding very quickly, meaning it was becoming expensive to maintain.